Skip to content

 KSH: float = 1.0,

-Calculate the required effective discharge area of a pressure relief device in gas (or vapor) or steam service.
+Calculate the required effective discharge area of a pressure relief device in gas or steam service (single-phase flow).

 References